International Student Discussion Series: Enhancing Well-Being and Success in the US

 Meetings will be conducted in the spirit of engagement and learning from one another.
 The seminar leaders will provide activities, films, speakers, problem-solving suggestions and advice, and promote lively conversations.
 Refreshments will be served.

-What topics will be covered in Spring 2013?
+What topics will be covered in Fall 2013?

 Who should attend?